damartripamungkas/botdexdamar/README.md

 If your funds are low you can buy with custom features and trim some features You can negotiate the price with us, contact us immediately
 ```

-# how to buy
-if you want to pay using ETH and make peer to peer transactions safely you can buy it via the following link

-1. botdexdamar(full)\
-comingsoon
-2. botdexdamar(only-frontrun)\
-comingsoon
-4. botdexdamar(only-sniper)\
-comingsoon

-but if you want to negotiate the price and buy using other tokens you can contact us below

 # contactus
 ```